hyunW3/doRust/README.md

 220109 : 5.2.
 An Example Program Using Structs, 5.3.
 Method Syntax
 220110 : 6.1.
 Defining an Enum Option 전까지
 220111 : 6.1.
 Defining an Enum Option
-220112 : 6.2 The match Control Flow Operator : Patterns that B
+220112 : 6.2 The match Control Flow Operator : Patterns that Bind to Values 220113 : 6.2 The match Control Flow Operator : Catch-all Patterns and the _ Placeholder
-ind to Values